Youplala/DateABot/data/nlu.md

 - you are hot
 - you look hot as fuck
 - you arre sexy
+- You look hot
+- you're hot as fuck
+- you look hot

 ## intent:ask_sex
 - wanna have sex ?